Starmer to use G20 summit to shore up support for Ukraine and make deals

 Downing Street defended Sir Keir’s travel – coming days before the Budget is expected to raise taxes and despite the US president’s absence – saying he would use it to shore up support for Ukraine as Washington has been drafting a peace plan with Moscow that would reportedly require Kyiv to give up territory and weapons.

-Sir Keir, French president Emmanuel Macron and German chancellor Friedrich Merz are set to speak to Ukrainian president Volodymyr Zelensky about the US-Russia developments later on Friday.
+Sir Keir, French president Emmanuel Macron and German chancellor Friedrich Merz reiterated their belief in Kyiv’s self-determination in a call with Ukrainian president Volodymyr Zelensky about the US-Russia developments.

+“That was an opportunity for us to express, again, our support for Ukraine and the principle that’s very important, which is all matters to do with Ukraine must be determined ultimately by Ukraine,” he told broadcasters at a Johannesburg train depot.

 The November 22-23 leaders’ summit was threatened to be overshadowed by the boycott of the US president and American officials over widely rejected claims that white people are being persecuted in South Africa.